‘Trusting in God; Growing in Wisdom’

 MRS ROSEMARY CHARLTON

 I moved to Cheshire 20 years ago with my husband and three now grown up sons.
 I have been an active member of St John's Church Hartford all that time.
 For the past 30 years I have taught in special education both within mainstreams schools and special schools.
-Since moving to Cheshire I have taught at Rosebank School, a specialist school for pupils with autism where I am currently the Head teacher.
+Since moving to Cheshire I have taught at Rosebank School, a specialist school for pupils with autism where I recently retired from my post as the Head teacher.

 I am passionate about developing ways to support children who have barriers to learning and enabling all the children at Whitegate to achieve their very best.